theochem/horton/doc/user_postproc_aim.rst

 Note that Gaussian cube files can be generated from other programs like CPMD, ADF, Siesta, Crystal, etc. The output of all these programs should be compatible with HORTON.
-Moreovere, both all-electron and pseudo-potential wavefunctions can be partitioned with HORTON.
+Moreover, both all-electron and pseudo-potential wavefunctions can be partitioned with HORTON.
 However, very fine grids are required for all-electron partitioning with CPart.